 A number of highly regarded healthcare providers can be found in the region, including the Royal Berkshire Hospital, the National Spinal Injuries Centre at Stoke Mandeville Hospital and Oxford University Hospitals.

-A number of science innovation ‘hubs’ and centres of excellence find their home in the Thames Valley, including Harwell, with its world class facilities such as the Diamond Light Source Synchotron.
+A number of science innovation ‘hubs’ and centres of excellence find their home in the Thames Valley.
+These include Harwell, with its world-class facilities such as the Diamond Light Source Synchotron.

 A close proximity to both national and international markets has drawn many world-renowned drugs and delivery technology companies to the Thames Valley.

-Many of the leading pharmaceutical companies have chosen to locate or relocate into the region and enjoy the benefits to being part of a major cluster of companies in the sector.
+Many of the leading pharmaceutical firms have chosen to locate or relocate into the region and enjoy the benefits to being part of a major cluster of companies in the sector.

-There are now over 5,600 life sciences companies operating in the UK, generating a turnover of more than 60 billion GBP and more than 30 billion GBP in exports.
-These companies span the life sciences product development, supply and services chain, and employ more than 220,000 people.
+There are now over 5,600 life sciences companies operating in the UK, generating a turnover of more than 90 billion GBP.
+Spanning the life sciences product development, supply and services chain, these companies employ more than 220,000 people.

 Since the Government launched its Life Sciences Strategy in 2011, over £7.5bn of inward investment in Life Sciences has been secured; leading to the creation of 18,000 new jobs.

-In December 2018, a second Life Sciences Sector Deal between Government and the life sciences industry, with input from digital, medical and biological technology companies, diagnostics experts and pharmaceutical companies, was published.
-Co-authored by the University of Oxford’s Regius Professor of Medicine, Sir John Bell, it sets out the second phase in implementing the Life Sciences Industrial Strategy and contains several references to the work, assets and companies across the Thames Valley.
+The second Life Sciences Sector Deal was published in December 2018 and co-authored by the University of Oxford’s Regius Professor of Medicine, Sir John Bell.
+It sets out the second phase in implementing the Life Sciences Industrial Strategy and contains several references to the work, assets and companies across the Thames Valley.